CDSoft/FizzBuzz/README.md

 - project/software configuration
   - a Lua table can be used to describe a project or a software configuration
-    - read by an embedded Lua interpretor
+    - read by an embedded Lua interpreter
     - used to generate documentation or source code
 - tests results
   - a test suite can generate test results as a Lua table